Gaining a deeper understanding

 Smart moves yield long-term success

-Recently, three colleagues from VFS China took a Short Tern Assignment.
+Recently, two colleagues from VFS China took a Short Term Assignment.
 Paul Le Houillier, SVP and President of VFS China, says, “STA programs are excellent “learning programs” and a strategic investment for both participants and VFS.
 The long-term success of an STA is to develop our employees to the next level through global experiences outside the Chinese market.
 Our employees will gain access and experience the best practices from around the world and they will be able to introduce these practices in China, helping us strive for operational excellence and sustainable profitability.”

 - Eric Chen, Finance Planning and Analysis Manager, joined VFS China in March 2015 and took a Short Term Assignment in Greensboro, North Carolina, USA., from September - October 2016.
 “Regardless of background and experience, your input is appreciated and your voice is heard.
 In some cases, accounting staff do not have so many opportunities of communicating with other regions.
 Over my assignment in Greensboro, much of what I did required me to work very closely with all levels of co-workers with different cultural backgrounds.
 As a team member taking on a temporary role, how can I take advantage of short-term assignments for my long-term learning and professional development?
 I proactively sought out individuals at various levels of the team to learn more about my work and shared my thoughts.
 With contributions from the collective team, one thing I believe makes VFS unique is that everyone has a voice.
 Regardless of your background and experience, your input is appreciated and your opinion is valued.
 I feel very honored to have been offered the opportunity to work with VFS Global Headquarters, Region Americas coworkers and in VFS USA.”